 What Do You Like About Living in Berlin?

 “I love how it’s the most eclectic city in – dare I say it – all of Europe.
 I have yet to visit another city like it.

-When I first arrived in Berlin, I remember being really confused because it wasn’t how I pictured it as it is not a traditional, pretty or really aesthetically pleasing place.
+When I first arrived in Berlin, I remember being really confused because it wasn’t how I pictured it.
+It is not a traditional, pretty, or really aesthetically pleasing place.

 What confused me at first is what eventually made me fall in love with the city, though.
 You can see how diverse it is in the materialistic and physical aspects all over the city.